 A post shared by Sara Stewart, MS, CHES (@sara.haven) on

 Medium-Chain Triglycerides (MCTs)

-Sleep biohackers are known to take Phenibut, a compound that hacks your brain to help you de-stress yet won’t cause grogginess the next day.
+Sleep biohackers are known to take phenibut, a compound that hacks your brain to help you de-stress yet will not cause grogginess the next day.
 A Bulletproof Sleep Induction Mat promises muscle relaxation, increased energy and better sleep quality.